 What Is Cost in Project Management?

-Essentially every project that an organization undertakes will cost money.
+Virtually every project that an organization undertakes will cost money.
 In fact, cost is traditionally considered to be one of the three primary constraints of any project, along with time and scope.
-And it’s up to the project manager — with input from the project’s other stakeholders — to determine how much a project will cost, create a suitable budget to allocate the appropriate resources, and manage the budget to maximize value and minimize spend.
+And it’s up to the project manager — with input from the project’s other stakeholders — to determine how much a project will cost, create a reasonable budget to allocate the appropriate resources, and manage the budget to maximize value and minimize spend.
 The first step to understanding cost in project management is to define the types of expenses that a project will likely incur.

 They typically fall into two categories: